hshutan/FlipDotCompendium/README.md

 The information in this section is regarding the protocol-based projects and other general sign information.

 #### Logic Connection Diagram
-The diagram below is used with flipdotSoftwaregfx or flipdotSoftware, this is a known working configuration.
-The left connector is either of the circular connectors (they are the same pin out) on the sign. *Please note the orientation of the circular connector.* The middle device is a no-name brand TTL to RS-485, and the device on the right is a Teensy 3.2 microcontroller.
+The diagram below is used with [flipdotSoftwaregfx](https://github.com/hshutan/flipdotSoftwareDrivergfx) or [flipdotSoftware](https://github.com/hshutan/flipdotSoftwareDriver), this is a known working configuration.
+The left connector is either of the two circular connectors on the sign (these connectors are the same pin out). *Please note the orientation of the circular connector.* The middle device is a no-name brand TTL to RS-485 converter, and the device on the right is a [Teensy 3.2](http://pjrc.com/) microcontroller.
+A Teensy 3.2 is not required, however a microcontroller with similar RAM and CPU should be used.

 ![Connection Diagram](https://s16.postimg.org/63xtuotvp/Connection_Diagram_2.png)

 #### Power Connection Diagram
-The diagram below can be used to wire up power to the sign.
-Please note the orientation of the circular connector.
-The sign draws all current through the 24vDC supply.
-The 12vDC connections are only signal connections, no current draw.
+The diagram below can be used to wire up power to the sign. *Please note the orientation of the circular connector.* The sign draws all current through the 24vDC supply.
+The two 12vDC pins are only signal connections, no current draw.
 The following information will help you select a power supply for a Luminator Mega Max 3000 98x16 front sign:

 * Current draw at idle: 210mA at 24 volts
 * Current draw during flipping: 2.5 Amps at 24 volts
 * Current draw of LEDs alone: 2 Amps at 24 volts